 A toolkit has been created about bullying and undermining in the workplace in collaboration with the Royal College of Midwives.
 There is a specific section on resilience in this toolkit.
 Since August 2016 it is mandatory for all trainees to have resilience training as part of their core competencies.
 In order to move onto ST4 they must have completed a resilience training, step up course or equivalent as part of their module 10.

 Royal College of Surgeons

 Confidential Support and advice services for surgeons (CSAS) - A confidential telephone line as a point of personal contact between surgeons, which is intended to offer a listening ear and act as an informed signpost to appropriate sources of advice and support.

 Royal College of GPs

 Currently looking at exploring well-being amongst GPs and launching a #GP5ADAY campaign.
 Their academic trainee chair, Dr Duncan Shrewsbury is currently working with PHP (Dr Sathanandan) to think of ways of collaborating and in particular looking at using patient voices videos to create material for GPs.

 In the process of developing wellbeing tracks as part of their learning events.

 Royal College of Physicians

 Have appointed a medical careers office, Dr Hina Pattini, who is investigating ways to best support their trainees and members.
-They are interested in working with PHS to promote physician health at some of their events (under way)
+They are interested in working with PH to promote physician health at some of their events (under way).